What the OpenSSL Vulnerabilities Are... And Aren't (CVE-2022-3786 and CVE-2022-3602)

 If the OpenSSL vulnerability is not patched everywhere in your ecosystem, then vulnerable machines may be rendered useless – increasing your infrastructure costs and decreasing your application availability.

-Resolving the matter: Dependency management
+Resolving the Matter: Dependency Management

 We've had a week's notice to try and identify everywhere that OpenSSL is installed.
 If this was a painful process for you (or if you haven't finished yet), you may want to learn about some tools that streamline dependency management at scale.

-Security vulnerabilities of varying severities occur in open source all the time - and we as organizations use a ton of it.
-Having a well-thought-out process is important to help you automatically chart what is used where.
+Security vulnerabilities of varying severity occur in open source all the time - and we as organizations use a ton of it.
+Having a well-thought-out process is important to help you automatically chart what is used and where.
 Moreover, reacting appropriately to new security issues is vital to keeping on top of the daily deluge of issues being pushed out.

 Once you've identified the places where you've installed OpenSSL 3, it's time to patch!
-Simply update every instance of OpenSSL 3 to the version that was released today, and you're done with that step.
+Simply update every instance of OpenSSL 3 to the version released today, and you're done with that step.
 If this is an extremely painful process, you're doing something wrong.

 The understandably painful part is in your transitive dependencies (the dependencies of your dependencies) and in any hidden culprits.